The Evidence Against Stretching

 There are many kinds of stretches.
 All stretches fall under these two categories:

-Static – A stretch which is held in a challenging but comfortable position for a period of time, usually 10-60 seconds.
+Static – A stretch that is held in a challenging but comfortable position for a period of time, usually 10-60 seconds.
 Includes passive, static active and isometric stretches.

 A goal of stretching a tight muscle is to push it into a position it was not capable of achieving before.
 But why is the muscle tight to begin with?
 Are you addressing the symptom and not the cause?
 All your muscles work in pairs and have opposing/antagonist muscles.
 When one muscle is tight, many times it is because the opposite muscle may be overstretched or weak.
 By addressing the antagonist muscle you may relieve the tightness without spending one-minute stretching.
 Moreover, new research actually shows stretching does not increase the length of muscles.
 Magnusson et al. illustrated that long term static stretching would not change the stiffness or structural integrity within a muscle or joint.
 You may see a temporary change in joint range of motion but there will be no accompanying plastic soft tissue change.